-medium | full]

-delay: number is 30.
+delay: number Number of seconds to wait between iterations of data collection.
+Default is 30.
 Data is collected only as long as the defined query runs.
 When the query is complete, the data collection stops. innodbMutex: true false If true, also collects the output of SHOW ENGINE INNODE MUTEX.
-This command is disabled by default, as it can have an impact on production performance. pfsInstrumentation: [current Defines which Performance Schema instruments and consumers are used.
-Possible values are:
+This command is disabled by default, as it can have an impact on production performance. pfsInstrumentation: [current medium full] Defines which Performance Schema instruments and consumers are used.
+Possible values are: • current: Default.

-current: Default.
 The currently enabled Performance Schema instruments and consumers.
-No changes are made to your server's configuration. • medium: Enables all consumers except %history and %history_long, and all instruments except wait/synch/%.

-• full: Enables all consumers and all instruments.

-customSql: array

-One or more SQL statements to run.
-You can control when the statements are run with the following prefixes:

-- BEFORE, or nothing: Default.
-The custom SQL is run once, before the metrics collection iterations begin. - AFTER: The custom SQL is run once, after the metrics collection iterations complete. - DURING: The custom SQL is run once for each iteration of the metrics collection.
+No changes are made to your server's configuration. medium: Enables all consumers except %history and %history_long, and all instruments except wait/synch/%. • full: Enables all consumers and all instruments. customSql: array One or more SQL statements to run.
+You can control when the statements are run with the following prefixes: • BEFORE, or nothing: Default.
+The custom SQL is run once, before the metrics collection iterations begin. • AFTER: The custom SQL is run once, after the metrics collection iterations complete. • DURING: The custom SQL is run once for each iteration of the metrics collection.
+For example: {"customSql": ["statement1", "statement2", "statement3"]} customShell: array One or more shell (DOS, BOURNE, and so on) commands to run.

-'''

-{"customSql": ["statement1", "statement2", "statement3"]}

-'''

-customShell: array

-One or more shell (DOS, BOURNE, and so on) commands to run.
 You can control when the commands are run with the following prefixes: